backtrace-labs/backtrace-unity/README.md

 The `error.type` for these reports will be `Hang`.

-## (Early Access) Low Memory Reports <a name="oom-reporting"></a>
+## (Early Access) Out of Memory Reports <a name="oom-reporting"></a>

-Backtrace can detect flag low memory conditions for a Unity game running on Android devices.
-If the operating system decides to kill the game due to memory pressure, that will be registered as a native crash, but two addition attributes will be set:
+Backtrace can detect and flag low memory conditions for Unity games running on Android devices.
+When low memory conditions are detected, two attributes will be set:
 - `memory.warning` will be set to `true`
-- `memory.warning.date` will be set to the local time of the device when the low memory condition was detected.
+- `memory.warning.date` will be set to the local time of the device at the moment the low memory condition was detected.

-These attributes will be cleared 2 minutes after the low memory event has been detected.
+If the games does not recover from low memory conditions and the operating system does decide to kill the game, a crash report will be submitted to Backtrace with `memory.warning` and `memory.warning.date` set.

 This functionality can be toggled on or off in the Backtrace configuration.

-The `error.type` for these reports will be `Low Memory`.

 Note that this functionality is released as 'early access' and will be functionally improved in the near future to aid root cause resolution.